Reviewed by Chuck Krugh, CFP®, CLU®, ChFC®, Founder and CEO of DoctorDisability.

 Protecting Two Incomes

 If both of you are in medicine, dentistry, or another high-income field, your future earnings together are massive — likely millions of dollars over your careers.
+Disability insurance protects that future.

 What if Only One of You Works in Medicine?

+Even if only one spouse is a doctor or dentist, disability insurance still matters.
 That one income is the foundation for everything else — student loan payments, housing, and family goals.

-A good own-occupation disability policy will replace that income if an illness or injury stops you from practicing, so your family doesn’t have to drain savings or take on debt to stay afloat.
+A good own-occupation disability policy will replace that income if an illness or injury stops you from practicing, so your family doesn't have to drain savings or take on debt to stay afloat.
+The non-medical spouse's income (if any) should also be evaluated for its own coverage need, even if it's smaller — a household budget built around two incomes still feels the loss of the smaller one.

 How Much Coverage Do You Need?